whiteroom/landables_ch/README.md

             alt="Issues"></a>

-- If you found any problems, please report on issues page.
+- If you find any problems, please report on issues page.
-- If you made any change, send me pull request.
+- If you have made any changes, send me a pull request.

 ### License